shivam188132/Snake-Game/README.md

 https://github.com/shivam188132/Snake-Game.git

 2. Navigate to the project directory.
-3. Run the game using a code editor or an Ide.
+3. Run the 'main.py' using a code editor or an Ide.

 ## Usage